 Step 1: Create React App

-Navigate back to the project root directory and create a new React app inside a client
+Navigate back to the project root directory and create a new React app inside a client folder.

 npx create-react-app client